 What a hassle it can be when clients don’t know what they want, and they make different requests each time.
 I think I’ve been lucky because I haven’t had any particularly annoying clients so far.
-There was only one case that was somewhat troubling.
-Once I did a package design project and the packaging production plan provided was different every single time because the client didn’t have a clear discussion with the factory.
+There was only one somewhat troubling case.
+Once, I did a package design project, and the packaging production plan provided was different every single time because the client didn’t have a clear discussion with the factory.
 I had to change my design over and over again for non-design problems.
 It worked out just fine in the end, but we wasted some unnecessary time.

 I think effective communication is the key.
 If the clients don’t know what the problem is, we should tell them.
 Clients and the designer are equal and have mutual needs.
 There is no need to worry too much about offending the customer.
 Only through sincere communication can we achieve mutual understanding.